freestyletime/MSDL/README.md

 ![](https://github.com/freestyletime/MSDL/blob/master/example/msdl.png)
 ***
 ###ProGuard configuration
 #####ProGuard obfuscates method names.
-However, the fun methods can renamed because they are accessed using reflection by annotation of `DownLoadCallback`.
+And the fun methods can renamed because they are accessed using reflection by annotation of `DownLoadCallback`.
 Use the following snip in your ProGuard configuration file (proguard.cfg):
       -keepclassmembers class ** {
             public void **(cn.christian.msdl.DownLoadUserTask);
       }